Assessment Telepractice Overview

 The ADOS-2 is used by a variety of professionals in many different practice settings around the world.
 As such, any given professional using the ADOS-2 during COVID-19 should review current practice guidelines for their area and recommendations from their local department of health and credentialing agencies to determine whether a standardized ADOS-2 administration can be conducted in their setting at this time.
 Standardized administration of the ADOS-2 involves close contact and the use of shared materials.
 The focus of the assessment is on the social interaction between examiner and examinee, and maintaining an unusual physical distance for a social interaction and/or wearing a face mask/plastic face shield may change the nature of that social interaction in a variety of ways, such as by interfering with establishing rapport and obscuring facial expressions and spoken language.
 Data supporting the validity of the ADOS-2 are all based on administrations in which examiners engage with examinees without physical barriers and with a variety of physical distance depending on the specific activities being administered.
 The extent to which any specific variation to standardized procedures may impact the validity of an ADOS-2 assessment is an empirical question and will likely depend on aspects of the specific administration.
 For example, it is likely to be easier to follow standardized administration procedures while maintaining some physical distance for administration of Module 4 than for the Toddler Module.
 Any variations from standard procedures should be noted in the evaluation report.
 Depending on the extent of variation, it may be preferable to report qualitative observations in lieu of formal scoring.

 Do you offer remote training for the ADOS-2?

 All courses are currently sold out.
-However, if you would like to receive the latest updates on future webinars and other assessment news, please go here.Other options include the WPS DVD Training Package (W-605DVD) is the equivalent of the 2-day live training, with instruction in all five ADOS-2 modules.
-Please keep in mind that if you plan to use the ADOS-2 in research, you must attend an in-person training.
+However, if you would like to receive the latest updates on future webinars and other assessment news, please go here.Other options include the WPS DVD Training Package (W-605DVD), the equivalent of the 2-day live training, with instruction in all five ADOS-2 modules.
+Please, keep in mind that if you plan to use the ADOS-2 in research, you must attend an in-person training.